 I love my work.
 I love to hear people’s stories about what makes them feel alive and what inspires them.
 I love helping people to feel more connected to their environment and trusting of themselves in the process.
 I delight in the senses: preparing and eating delicious food, swimming in the open waters, and dancing.
 I love to run and I love riding bicycles.
 I take pleasure in the smells of the seasons and in the transitions from dusk to night….night to dawn….dawn to day.

 What fascinates me about the healing process in psychotherapy is reflecting upon the vulnerable, groundless mystery of the human journey and the endless revelations of the unguarded heart.
-Sharing the experiences of people’s transformations and growth are the most satisfying moments in my work.
+Holding the space for people’s transformations and growth are the most satisfying moments in my work.

-It has been an exciting time for me to witness the true overlapping of these paradigms in practice.
-I have been in private practice since 2012, and in the medical healing world of trauma since 2003, and I continue to work in the western medical setting in a primary care clinic in Seattle, connecting patients to the relationship between physical pain and untreated emotional pain.
+It has been an exciting time for me to witness the increasing overlapping of these paradigms in practice.
+I have been in private practice since 2012, and have worked in the western medical healing world of trauma since 2003, and I continue to work in the western medical setting in a research capacity using somatic therapy in addiction recovery, connecting patients to the relationship between physical pain and untreated emotional pain.
 This work has been tremendous gift to witness.